codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 layout: post
 title: "Deep Language Modeling for Question Answering using Keras"
 date: 2016-04-27 12:00:00
-categories: ml
+categories: machine-learning
+excerpt: >
+  An in-depth introduction to using Keras for language modeling.
+Includes sections on word embedding, characterizing recurrent and convolutional neural networks, attentional RNNs, and similarity metrics for vector embeddings, each with example code.
 ---

-This post provides an in-depth introduction to using Keras for deep language modeling.
-Includes sections on word embedding, characterizing recurrent and convolutional neural networks, attentional RNNs, and similarity metrics for sentence vectors.
-Each section includes examples on how to implement it using [Keras][keras].
-This post explains the code in [this Github repository][github project].

 * TOC
 {:toc}